My top tips on trying traditional Peruvian food and drinks:

 Empanadas originated in Spain.
 When the Spaniards invited themselves over to the Americas, they brought not only horses, diseases and slavery, but were kind enough to bring empanadas, too.

-That said, every Peruvian grandma will have her own special recipe, so you don’t really ever know which empanada type is The One.
+That said, every Peruvian grandma will have her own special recipe, so you don’t ever really know which empanada type is The One.

-The best chicken kebab at Uchu Peruvian Streakhouse
+The best chicken kebab at Uchu Peruvian Streakhouse in Cusco

 We tucked into a cozy-looking restaurant in Cusco called Uchu Peruvian Steakhouse and tried the peruano kebab.
 Instant love.
 The three chicken bits per skewer were larger than you’d normally see on a kebab, and they were amazing!